NCS / AWS Softball 4 Seniors, Rules

 3.3 Scoring line shall be in line with the first base line and shall begin 6 inches from outside edge of home plate towards back stop.
 A player shall be out if they cross thru batters box unless avoid a collision at home.

-3.4 Pitching box shall begin fifty feet from home and extend ten feet towards second base the width of pitching rubber.
+3.4 Pitching box shall begin fifty feet from home and extend eight feet towards second base the width of pitching rubber.

 3.5 Pitching Screen - May be used (team supplied) for 65 Rec/AA, 70 Rec/AA, 75-80 Rec/AA & AAA, all 85 classes.
 Screen shall be limited to 3’ by 6‘and placed from the center of pitching rubber toward first or third.
 A pitcher must retreat behind the screen if used until the ball is struck by batter.
 Batter will be awarded first base if the pitcher fails to comply if the batter was out by pitcher play.
 A batted ball hitting the screen shall be deemed a foul ball strike as second strike.
 A batter shall have 1 batted ball hitting the screen after the second strike be considered a dead ball.
 A ball hitting the screen from a defensive player shall be considered “live”.

 3.6 Batters Box shall be 3’x 7’.
-Batter must have one foot in the box prior to pitch & both feet must be in the box when striking the ball or the player will be called out.
+Batter must have one foot in the box prior to pitch & one foot must be in the box when striking the ball or the player will be called out.